 The slave trade wasn't easy because multinational companies held a monopoly on Africa’s Gold Coast and Guinea.
 There, most captured Africans were bought and herded onto slave ships.

 But by 1676, Massachusetts merchants started buying slaves in Madagascar and then selling them to Virginians.
-Many New Englanders, though, preferred experienced slaves, so merchants swapped captured Africans for slaves who’d already worked the plantations.
+Many New Englanders, though, preferred experienced slaves, so merchants swapped captured Africans for slaves who’d already worked the Caribbean plantations.
 Sometimes the merchants brought back weaklings like Phillis Wheatley who they couldn’t sell in the West Indies.

 Some merchants preferred their slaves young and easily trained.
 They would send rum to the Caribbean with directions for the captain to return with an African child.